 Burstone's remuneration policy which includes information on its remuneration philosophy and remuneration principles is provided in the remuneration report.
-Remuneration of the executive directors and non-executive directors is provided in note 29 of the annual financial statements on pages 132 to 220.
+Remuneration of the executive directors and non-executive directors is provided in note 29 of the annual financial statements on page 220.